Montparnasse–Bienvenüe station: Platforms

 The platforms of Line 6 are decorated in the Mouton style with orange tiles and orange luminous lighting strips.
-Those of Line 12 are in the Ouï-dire style with green lighting strips and Motte seats, white flat tiles and white cylindrical advertising frames.
-The platforms of Line 13 are built in the Andreu-Motte style with green lightning strips and green tiled benches, tympanum's and openings.
+Those of Line 12 are in the Ouï-dire style with green lighting strips and Motte seats, white flat tiles, and white cylindrical advertising frames.
+The platforms of Line 13 are built in the Andreu-Motte style with green lightning strips and green tiled benches, tunnel exits and corridor openings.
 Green Motte seats are married with the original CMP decoration (white bevelled tiled walls, the name in faience and honey colour advertising frames).
 These platforms are equipped with platform screen doors.
-In 2017, the platforms of Line 4 were under construction.